ibm-messaging/mq-mqi-nodejs/README.md

 the MQ client package

 I have run it on Windows, where the NPM 'windows-build-tools' package also needed to be installed first.

-Note: Unexpected failures (SEGV) have been seen with some versions of Node at v10 and v12.
-The Node v14 engine does not seem to fail in the same way, so that is the minimum preferred version for this package.
-A warning is now generated during the install process to suggest (but not enforce) that you upgrade to v14.
+See [this document](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#environment-setup-and-configuration) for more information on Windows.

 ## Installation:
 To install this package, you can pull it straight from the